dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-2.md

 <expandable alt_header="Start small to minimize risk and maximize learning">

 You don’t need to move every team and every developer’s workflow all at once.
-Many customers with large ‘BYO’ (build your own) dbt deployments start by moving one team and one project.
+Many customers with large dbt deployments start by moving one team and one project.

 Once they see the benefits of a consolidated platform, they move the rest of their teams and workflows.
 While long-term ‘hybrid’ deployments can be challenging, it may make sense as a temporary on-ramp.
 </expandable>